chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The DynamicBundle base name 'messages.PyExcludeFromImportBundle' was added before the corresponding properties file existed on the classpath.", "PROJECT NOTE": "Resource bundles must live under src/main/resources with a path matching the base name, e.g., src/main/resources/messages/PyExcludeFromImportBundle.properties.", "NEW INSTRUCTION": "WHEN adding a DynamicBundle constant THEN create the matching .properties file under src/main/resources first"
 }

+[2025-12-14 16:14] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "Parametrize handler assumes two string args; other cases fail", "ROOT CAUSE": "The code hard-codes exactly two decorator parameters and string-only values, so updating parametrized expected values fails for different arities and non-string expressions.", "PROJECT NOTE": "For @pytest.mark.parametrize, argnames can be a string ('a,b') or a tuple ('a','b'); the second argument is a sequence of parameter sets where each set can be a single value or a tuple matching argnames order.
+Map the RHS assert reference to its PyParameter name, compute its column index from argnames, pick the failing row by the test failure entry, and replace that element with a new PSI expression built from 'actual' text.", "NEW INSTRUCTION": "WHEN rhs assert operand resolves to a parametrize parameter THEN update corresponding decorator value regardless of type"
+}